spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-grafana.md

 It can be useful to have some (visual) insight into the performance of your homeserver.

-You can enable this with the following settings in your configuration file (`inventory/host_vars/matrix.<your-domain>/vars.yml`):
+You can enable this with the following settings in your configuration file (`inventory/host_vars/matrix.example.com/vars.yml`):

-Remember to add `stats.<your-domain>` to DNS as described in [Configuring DNS](configuring-dns.md) before running the playbook.
+Remember to add `stats.example.com` to DNS as described in [Configuring DNS](configuring-dns.md) before running the playbook.

 ```yaml
 prometheus_enabled: true